We are adding the recipe to your Recipe Box.

 - Plus, we've got more great goulash recipes you'll love with our collection of 8 Easy Goulash Recipes.

-- Or, if you're looking for a different comfort food recipe, be sure to check out Mom's Tuna Noodle Casserole.
+- Or, if you're looking for a different comfort food recipe, be sure to check out Mom's Tuna Noodle Casserole or Chicken Fried Steak Casserole.

 Report Inappropriate Comment